machal/cssmine-content/content/css3-flexbox.md

 Using floats, inline-blocks, absolute positioning or `display: table`.
 And do you know what these terms all have in common?
 Not a single one of them was meant for today's layouts.
 Yes, flexbox is truly the first CSS layout tool.
-And our grouch might add: "The first one in twenty years…".
+And our grouch might add: “The first one in twenty years…”.

 Floats, tables and all other *layout techniques soon to be dead* will still come in handy over the next few years.
-Every member of this "layout tools family" has more or less disadvantages when it comes to creating layouts.
+Every member of this “layout tools family” has more or less disadvantages when it comes to creating layouts.
 They come from specifications that did not involve today's layout.